SEO

 LLM visibility and search rankings aren’t interchangeable metrics, but they do inform each other.
 Citation share and mention share drive branded search volume, which drives market share.
 The most forward-thinking teams are making that causal chain visible to leadership.

 If your AI visibility is improving but your branded search volume isn’t moving, AI mentions aren’t translating into purchase intent yet.
-If branded search is growing faster than your traditional rankings would explain, AI visibility is likely contributing.
+If branded search is growing faster than your traditional rankings would explain, LLM visibility is likely contributing.
 Tracking both through a unified dashboard is the clearest way to see the relationship.

 For a full picture of how LLM rankings factor into broader search performance, or how generative engine optimization strategy connects to your content plan, those are worth reading alongside this one.